bisq-network/bisq/apitest/docs/api-beta-test-guide.md

     $ ./bisq-cli --password=xyz --port=9998 createpaymentacct
         --payment-account-form=f2f_1612381824625.json
     ```
-    The server will create and save the new payment account from details defined in the json file.

     _Note:  You can rename the file before passing it to the  `createpaymentacct` command._

+    The server will create and save the new payment account from details defined in the json file then
+    return the new payment account to the CLI.
+The CLI will display the account ID with other details
+    in the console, but if you ever need to find a payment account ID, use the `getpaymentaccts` command:
+    ```
+    $ ./bisq-cli --password=xyz --port=9998 getpaymentaccts
+    ```

 ### Creating Offers